JacobGlennAyers/spectrace/README.md

 | **Operating Systems** | macOS, Linux (standard + Flatpak), Windows |
 | **gimpformats** | Only supports GIMP 2.10 XCF format |
 | **Plugin Python** | Uses GIMP 2.10's bundled Python 2.7 (separate from the conda environment) |

-> **Why not make Spectrace an official GIMP plugin?** GIMP 2.10 has no plugin registry or extension manager (the old registry.gimp.org was discontinued).
-GIMP 3.0 introduces an extension manager, but Spectrace requires GIMP 2.10 for `gimpformats` compatibility.
-The install-script approach is the standard distribution method for GIMP 2.10 plugins.

 ### File Formats